elfoak/elfoak.github.io/_posts/2017-03-21-emacs-easypg.markdown

 Table](http://media.liwen.name/images/lz-20170321-org-password-table.png)

-Saving the file as `passwords.org.gpg`, you will be asked to either set up a password for the file or select the recepient's public key for encryption - depending on your EasyPG settings.
+Saving the file as `passwords.org.gpg`, you will be asked to either set up a password for the file or select the recipient's public key for encryption - depending on your EasyPG settings.
 In this use case you are the sole 'recipient' of the encrypted message - why would you want to share all your passwords with anyone else?